 During the year under review, CARE Ratings Limited ("CARE") have reaffirmed their ratings assigned to the Company's Long term Bank facilities and Short term Bank facilities.
-The Rating assigned to the Company's bank facilities as on March 31, 2024 are as under
+The Rating assigned to the Company's bank facilities as on March 31, 2024 are as under:

 Sl.
 No. Type / Facility Rating 1.
 Long Term Bank Facilities CARE A+; Stable (Single A Plus; Outlook: Stable) 2.
-Short Term Bank Facilities CARE A+; Stable / CARE A1+ (Single A Plus; Outlook: Stable / A One Plus) Corporat a Identification Number (CIN)
+Short Term Bank Facilities CARE A+; Stable / CARE A1+ (Single A Plus; Outlook: Stable / A One Plus)